Boris Sirpo: Later life and death

 Greta Sirpo died in Portland in December 1955; Boris Sirpo remarried his former student, Gretchen Sirpo.

 Sirpo became a naturalized American citizen in the late 1950s.

 Sirpo died on January 25, 1967, in Portland, Oregon, at the age of 73.

 Legacy

-The Viipuri Conservatory that Sirpo established was rebuilt and relocated to the city of Lahti, Finland, after World War II.
-It is now the Lahti Conservatory ("Lahden Konserttitalo"); Sirpo-Hall in the Lahti Conservatory is named after him.
+The Viipuri Conservatory, now the Lahti Conservatory ("Lahden Konserttitalo") was rebuilt in Lahti, Finland after World War II.
+Sirpo-Hall in the Lahti Conservatory is named after him.

 Awards and honors

 During his lifetime, Boris Sirpo received the following awards and honors: